 In my youth I had difficulties in coping with (in)visible structures of power, and their devastating consequences.
 They left wounds that became scars.
-In this project I tried to find answers to compelling questions e.g. what to do with wounds and scars that were inflicted upon me but are not mine, what do scars to us and what do we do with them, do we choose to pay attention and nurse them, or do we prefer to hide and neglect them?
+In this project I try to find answers to compelling questions e.g. what to do with wounds and scars that were inflicted upon me but are not mine, what do scars do to us and what do we do with them, do we choose to pay attention and nurse them, or do we prefer to hide and neglect them?

 As bearer I choose Japanese Tengusho-paper; its fragility, tactility and transparency refer very aptly to the human skin.
 The presentation invites the spectator to enter into the intimacy of the wound.

 The first series focuses on introducing the metaphor and on visualizing the ‘wounds’.
 In the second series I investigate into how the wounds have been nursed, how they were treated.
 By physical manipulation of the damaged textiles (e.g. embossing them onto an new bearer) I enhance the contact with the scar.

 The third series (work in progress) gauges for the origin of our scars: our past, our ancestors and their wounds.
 This results in collages in different layers, in which old family pictures become bearer to the scars

 You must be logged in to post a comment.